gcharest/gcharest.github.io/_pages/en/recipes-glycemic-factor.md

 Here's a list of recipes we like to do at home with their approximative glycemic factor.

 >**Attention**: The glycemic factors found below are approximative and may vary based on quantities used.
 They are offered without any guarantee of exactitude.
-See the page [Calculating a recipe's glycemic index]({{site.baseurl}}/calculating-glycemic-factor.html) for more information on the method used to obtain the index values.
+See the page [Calculating a recipe's glycemic factor]({{site.baseurl}}/calculating-glycemic-factor.html) for more information on the method used to obtain the factor values.

 {% include listOnlineRecipes.html %}